pivotal/docs-tap/tap-gui/accessing-tap-gui.hbs.md

     Where `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.

-1. Use a web browser to access Tanzu Application Platform GUI at the host name that you provided.
+1. Use a web browser to access Tanzu Developer Portal at the host name that you provided.